 What makes a great outdoor adventure for kids?
 Trees?
 Rocks?
 Beaches?
 Nature play?
 Wildlife?
 Yes, yes, yes!
-We have all these and more covered in our list of must-do bush walks and nature play spaces for kids.
-Encompassing a variety of habitats and nature play experiences throughout the state, you’re certain to find the perfect adventure for you family.
+We have all these and more covered in our list of must-do bush walks and nature play spaces to explore with kids.
+Encompassing a variety of habitats and nature play experiences throughout the state, you’re certain to find the perfect adventure for your family.

 In compiling this list, we sought expert opinions from members of our Eco Explorers Facebook community.

 Heide Park is the home to probably one of the best climbing trees in Melbourne!
 Located near the river at the back of the park is a gigantic acorn tree that has literally grown sideways!
 Its long branches are perfect for climbing, which develops your child’s muscles, strength, coordination, concentration, sensory input, balance and problem-solving skills.
 There are also 15 acres of gardens and sculpture park to explore, an on-site cafe and ready access to toilets.

 If you prefer more of a bush park, then that’s not a problem as Banksia Park is right next door with plenty of tracks and bushland to explore along the banks of the Yarra River and further up the road heading towards Templestowe is Birrarung Park and Finns Reserve which has one of the best nature play playgrounds we’ve ever been to, Wombat Bend Park.